verku/dNdS_study/README.md

 - Requires python3 and biopython 1.72.
 Not optimized for large alignments.

 # fasta_N_nucleotide_content.py
 - Counts the numbers of the different nucleotides incl.
-Ns, as well as the proportion of Ns, of polymorphic sites coded as IUPAC codes and the GC content (only taking Gs and Cs into account).
+Ns, as well as the proportion of Ns, of polymorphic sites coded as IUPAC codes and the GC content (only taking Gs and Cs into account) in a FASTA file.
 - Requires python2.7 and  Biopython 1.43 onwards.

 # countHeterozygousGenotypes.py